Skip to main content

 1

-Define the key parameters of the loan:
+Define the core parameters of the offer:

 • Asset to borrow or lend: USDC (fixed)